-The Role IQ team chose to run an A/B test experiment to test a predictive skill inference model and determine whether it would increase engagement with the product.
+The Role IQ team chose to run an A/B test experiment to test a predictive skill inference model in order to determine whether it would increase engagement with the Role IQ assessment product.
 Predictive skill inference is a method of predicting a learner’s Skill IQ score for assessment(s) they haven’t taken yet.
-The findings were used to determine whether resources should be dedicated to building out a machine learning model in the Pluralsight product.
+The findings from this study were used to determine whether resources should be dedicated to building out a machine learning model in the Pluralsight product.

-- Does inferring a learner score on an assessment they haven’t taken yet increase their likelihood of taking the assessment?
+- Does inferring a learner’s score on an assessment they haven’t taken yet increase their likelihood of taking the assessment?

 - How can Role IQ utilize the predictive skill inference model in its experience?

 - Should resources be dedicated to building out a predictive skill inference model?

 Hypothesis: Prompting a learner with their predictive skill level for a given skill in their role will increase the number of assessments that they take within a role.

 Experiment: The team ran an A/B test of different notification messages that targeted notification users who started a Role IQ but only completed one assessment.
 The control group received the traditional reminder notification, while the test group received messaging about their inferred skill level for the role.
 The experiment window capped at three weeks; overall, 2,749 learners saw the notification, 1,412 in the control group, and 1,337 in the test group.

 - Average # of assessments completed per user (who have completed at least one assessment) during the experimental timeframe

 - % of users who took an assessment after viewing the experimental notification